saleh-alt-04/T3A3/README.md

 Todo List: This component allows you to create and manage tasks or to-do lists.
 It enables you to organize your workflow, prioritize activities, and monitor their fulfillment.

-Coming soon: Coming Up highlights impending chores, appointments, and deadlines.
-It gives you an overview of your scheduled activities, ensuring that you stay on track.

 **Q3)**